-What is your favourite meal of the day and subsequent dish?
+What is your favorite meal of the day and subsequent dish?
 Oooh I like every meal!
 For me, in between meetings and being in the kitchen, simple fresh bread and cheese is perfect for me.
-I am lucky that I can have the freshest ingredients from our kitchen garden at Belmond Le Manoir – and bread baked daily, so I’m a little spoilt!
-My favourite cheese is Comte Cheese – of course from my region of France and I also enjoy a glass of red wine every so often!
+I am lucky that I can have the freshest ingredients from our kitchen garden at Belmond Le Manoir – and bread baked daily, so I’m a little spoiled!
+My favorite cheese is Comte Cheese – of course from my region of France and I also enjoy a glass of red wine every so often!

 What has been the highlight of your career to date and why?

-More recently, in 2013, I was awarded the insignia of Chevalier in the Ordre National de La Légion d’Honneur – a huge honour for me.
+More recently, in 2013, I was awarded the insignia of Chevalier in the Ordre National de La Légion d’Honneur – a huge honor for me.

 What is the best advice any one has ever given you?